Frequently Asked Questions (FAQ)

 Q6.
 How can I send my demo to Axent Recordings?

-Demo submissions for Axent Recordings are accepted only via email at demos@axentrecordings.com
+Demo submissions for Axent Recordings are accepted exclusively through the Demo section on our website.

 Please ensure you have carefully read and understood our Demo Submission Policy before submitting your demo.